 NCLEX-RN Passing Standard

-The NCSBN Board of Directors voted in December 2018, to uphold the current passing standard for the NCLEX-RN Examination.
-The passing standard will remain at the current level of 0.00 logits that was instituted April 1, 2016, and will remain in effect through March 31, 2023.
+The NCSBN Board of Directors voted in December 2022, to uphold the current passing standard for the NCLEX-RN Examination.
+The passing standard will remain at the current level of 0.00 logits and will remain in effect through March 31, 2026.

 NCLEX-PN Passing Standard

-In December 2019, the NCSBN Board of Directors voted to raise the passing standard for the NCLEX-PN Examination.
-The new passing standard is -0.18 logits*, 0.03 logits higher than the current standard of -0.21 logits.
-The new passing standard took effect on April 1, 2020, and will remain in effect through March 31, 2023.
+The NCSBN Board of Directors voted in December 2022, to uphold the current passing standard for the NCLEX-PN Examination.
+The passing standard will remain at the current level of -0.18 logits and will remain in effect through March 31, 2026.

 Candidate Ability - The level of entry-level nursing knowledge, skills and abilities that the candidate has.